 Teachers, students, and parents share the responsibility of educating a child.
 Below is a list of some expectations a teacher may have of parents:

 - Develop a routine to help your child with homework.

 - Visit Skyward Family Access to check on your child's grades and class/homework completion.
 You can get a username and password from your child's school.
-(Family Access will be available beginning in September)

 - Ensure that your child is at school and on time.
 Plan vacations, trips, etc. during days off or after school.

 - Make sure your child eats a healthy breakfast (or arrives at school in time to eat breakfast) each morning so he/she can be ready to learn.

 - Schedule a bedtime so that your child is getting adequate sleep at night.